Study Abroad Program Overview

 Offerings are also available in the Facultad de Ciencias Económicas y Empresariales (economics and business administration), as well as the Facultad de Psicología (psychology and behavioral science).
 Courses in environmental studies and the sciences can be found across several facultades.

-Although all participants must meet the Spanish language eligibility requirement, there are some degrees that offer courses in English.
-Look for the note "ofrece un grupo en inglés" when browsing through the degree page noted below.
+Although all participants must meet the Spanish language eligibility requirement, there are some departments that offer entire degrees in English.
+See below.

 A selection of core courses specially organized by the UCEAP Study Center are also available each term.